-The total number of shares of common stock outstanding and entitled to vote as of the close of business on July 26, 2023, was 4,667,641.
+The total number of shares of common stock outstanding and entitled to vote as of the close of business on August 1, 2024 was 6,919,919.
 Each share of common stock is entitled to one vote.
-In addition, as of July 26, 2023, there were 1,398,158 shares of Series B preferred stock outstanding and entitled to vote.
-Pursuant to the Certificate of Designations of Preferred Stock with regard to the Series B preferred stock, the sole holder of the Series B preferred stock is entitled to vote such shares based on the number of shares of common stock into which such shares are convertible (currently 1,398,158); however, pursuant to such Certificate of Designations of Preferred Stock, the shares of Series B preferred stock are not convertible into shares of our common stock to the extent the sole holder would beneficially own, after such conversion, more than 9.99% of our then outstanding shares of common stock.
-Since, as of July 26, 2023, the sole holder of the Series B preferred stock owned 359,950 shares of common stock (7.7% of the outstanding common stock) (based upon information provided by such holder), the shares of Series B preferred stock are convertible into 118,150 shares of our common stock and the sole holder of the Series B preferred stock.
-The holders of one-third of the voting power of all shares of stock outstanding as of the close of business on July 26, 2023, or 1,595,264 votes, must be present at the meeting in person or by proxy in order to constitute a quorum for the transaction of business.
+In addition, as of August 1, 2024, there were 1,398,158 shares of Series B preferred stock outstanding and entitled to vote.
+Pursuant to the Certificate of Designations of Preferred Stock with regard to the Series B preferred stock, the sole holder of the Series B preferred stock is entitled to vote such shares based on the number of shares of common stock into which such shares are convertible (currently 1,398,158); however, pursuant to such Certificate of Designations of Preferred Stock, the shares of Series B preferred stock are not convertible into shares of our common stock to the extent the sole holder would beneficially own, after such conversion, more than 9.99% of our then outstanding shares of common stock (the "Beneficial Ownership Limitation").
+Since the sole holder of the Series B preferred stock has advised us that, as of August 1, 2024, it owned 663,016 shares of common stock (which represented 9.6% of the outstanding common stock), and since such holder has the right to receive 1,201,580 other shares of common stock, upon notice from it to us (subject to the Beneficial Ownership Limitation), in order to comply with the Beneficial Ownership Limitation, the shares of Series B preferred stock are not currently convertible into shares of our common stock and the sole holder of the Series B preferred stock is not entitled to vote any such shares of Series B preferred stock.
+The holders of one-third of the voting power of all shares of stock outstanding as of the close of business on August 1, 2024, or 2,306,640 votes, must be present at the meeting in person or by proxy in order to constitute a quorum for the transaction of business.

-With regard to the election of directors, votes may be cast in favor or withheld.
-The directors shall be elected by a plurality of the votes cast in favor.
-Accordingly, based upon there being two nominees, each person who receives one or more votes will be elected as a director.
-Shares of stock as to which a stockholder withholds voting authority in the election of directors and broker non-votes will not be counted as voting thereon and therefore will not affect the election of the nominees receiving a plurality of the votes cast.
+With regard to the election of the director, votes may be cast in favor or withheld.
+The director shall be elected by a plurality of the votes cast in favor.
+Accordingly, based upon there being one nominee, if he shall receive one or more votes, he will be elected as a director.
+Shares of common stock as to which a stockholder withholds voting authority in the election of the director and broker non-votes will not be counted as voting thereon and therefore will not affect the election of the nominee receiving a plurality of the votes cast.